Kapeli/Dash-User-Contributions/docsets/npm/README.md

 ## Author

-(note: I'm not the author of the Docker documentation, I just generated the npm docset.)
+(note: I'm not the author of the npm documentation, I just generated the npm docset.)

 #### François Massart